srikanna/ds-workshop/docs/index.md

-# Welcome to AWS Directory Services Workshop
+# Welcome to AWS Services Workshop.

+From the workshop menu please navigate to the AWS service you like to explore.